NixOS/rfcs/rfcs/0166-nix-formatting.md

   }
   ```
   - This violates the guideline of the indentation representing the expression structure, and thus reduces readability.
-  - This does not work well with line length limits on short arguments like in example #3.
+  - This does not work well with line length limits on short arguments (TODO: What does this mean?)

 ### Function declaration

-**Description**

-- The body of the function is not indented relative to its arguments.
+- The body of the function must not be indented relative to its first arguments.
 - Multiple ("simple") identifier arguments are written onto the same line if possible.
+TODO: What if it's not possible?
-- Attribute set arguments always start on a new line; they are not mixed with identifier arguments.
+- Attribute set arguments must always start on a new line and they must not be mixed with identifier arguments.
-  - If they have few attributes, the argument may be written on a single line, otherwise the expanded form is used.
+  - If they have few attributes, the argument may be written on a single line
-- Attribute set arguments have their attributes on a new line each with indentation, followed by a trailing comma.
+  - Otherwise each attribute must be on its own line with indentation, followed by a trailing comma.

 **Examples**